 A beard transplant is almost the same as having a normal hair transplant.
 If you are getting a beard transplant in Turkey, we use the Follicular Unit Extraction (FUE) to carry out a beard transplant procedure on you.
 The entire process is scarless and lasts for a lifetime.
 You do not have to repeat this procedure over and over.
 Just once, and that’s all you need.

 Beard transplants typically have side effects, but they’re usually not anything serious.
 They also do not last long and will subside as time passes.
-You may experience effects like swelling, mild bruising, redness, ingrown hair, and sensitivity at the donor area.
+You may experience effects like swelling, mild bruising, redness, ingrown hair, and sensitivity in the donor area.

 You should also expect to see small crusts form around the donor area.
 This isn’t something to worry about.
 However, if the crusting lasts for more than a week, contacting your surgeon is a good idea.
-A lot of surgeons will advise not to wash your face until all the crusts have fallen off.
+A lot of surgeons will advise you not to wash your face until all the crusts have fallen off.
 Following this, your doctor may prescribe an antibiotic to prevent any infections in the donor area.
 You might also be prescribed an antibiotic ointment to use on the area.

 You may find that your new beard hairs begin to fall out after about two or three weeks of undergoing the procedure.
 This might seem strange at first, but there is no reason to worry as it is a very normal part of the process.
 All the hair falling out would have grown back by the next three months.